How to Get an FFL in Florida

 - No magazine capacity restrictions

-Federal law requires you to provide a copy of your ATF Form 7 to the Chief Law Enforcement Officer (CLEO) in your jurisdiction — typically your county sheriff or municipal chief of police.
-Pennsylvania has 67 counties.
-This is a notification only; the CLEO cannot approve or deny your FFL.
+Federal law requires you to provide a copy of your ATF Form 7 to the Chief Law Enforcement Officer (CLEO) in your jurisdiction.
+In Florida, this is typically your county sheriff.
+Florida has 67 counties, each with an elected sheriff.
+This is notification only — the CLEO cannot approve or deny your FFL.

 How to Find Your CLEO

-- Municipal Police Chief — If operating within a borough or city with its own police department, notify that department's chief
+- Municipal Police Chief — If operating within a city with its own police department, notify that department's chief

 - Storage & Security — The ATF inspector will verify secure firearm storage.
 A quality gun safe or dedicated locked storage area is expected.

 - Insurance — Standard homeowner's insurance will not cover commercial firearms inventory or business liability.
-A dedicated commercial firearms dealer policy is essential before taking in any inventory.
+A dedicated commercial firearms dealer policy is essential.

 Official Resources & Links